-Reflection time is scheduled during the school day at break, lunchtime or after school in some instances for 30 minutes or less.
+Reflection time is scheduled during the school day at break, lunchtime or after school in some instances, the duration reflecting the age of the child and the gravity of the incident/s.
 It is supervised by a member of the Year 6 team, or the Head of the Upper School.
 This may, at times, be led by the Head.
 Parents are informed when this measure is implemented.